-This spaghetti squash au gratin is rich, cheesy, creamy, and delicious and seems like there is no way it can be healthy, but I assure you it is!
+This spaghetti squash au gratin is rich, cheesy, creamy, and delicious and it seems like there is no way it can be healthy, but I assure you it is!

-This spaghetti squash au gratin reminds me of one of my favorite comfort foods, but it’s WAAAAAY better.
+This spaghetti squash reminds me of one of my favorite comfort foods, but it’s WAAAAAY better.
 I used all wholesome ingredients, no heavy cream, or cream of chicken soup anywhere to be found here, and I replaced the potatoes with spaghetti squash.

 Now, I am not saying potatoes are unhealthy, but I had a beautiful spaghetti squash – straight from my neighbor’s garden – so I decided to make a low carb version of one of my favorite comfort foods… and it did not disappoint!

 I actually had my dad over for dinner, while my mom was out-of-town (girl’s trip), and after he had finished his serving, I asked him what he thought of it.
 He said it was GREAT and was going to pretend like it was healthy since it had spaghetti squash in it.
 Those are my favorite types of comments, so I was more than happy to let him know that it was indeed healthy!